bootlin/snagboot/docs/fw_binaries.md

 Snagboot is capable of extracting a working first-stage boot image from the full boot image.

-The following images are required for all AM6xx SoCs:
+The following images are required for all ZynqMP SoCs:

 **boot:** Xilinx ZynqMP boot image containing the Xilinx FSBL, PMUFW, ATF, control DT and U-Boot proper.
 The FSBL should be compiled with USB support